bogatyy/grin-linkability/README.md

 Getting privacy right is extremely hard, as this research demonstrates.
 Even a single flaw in a protocol design can lead to almost the entire transaction graph being reconstructed.
-Luckily the Grin core devs were aware [LINK] that such an attack was theoretically possible, even if the extent and possible solutions were unclear.
+Luckily the Grin core devs were [aware](https://github.com/mimblewimble/grin/blob/master/doc/grin4bitcoiners.md#if-i-listen-to-transaction-relay-cant-i-just-figure-out-who-they-belong-to-before-being-cut-through) that such an attack was theoretically possible, even if the extent and possible solutions were unclear.
 Mohamed Fouda hypothesized a similar attack in his excellent Grin [overview](https://www.tokendaily.co/blog/mimblewimble-the-good-and-the-bad).
 In practice, this attack downgrades Grin's privacy to that of Bitcoin with mandatory address reuse and hidden